Conspiracy, microchips, DNA alteration: popular myths about the COVID-19 vaccine

 Claire Wardle, author of a recent report on the vaccine myths circulating on social media, believes that they are due to "lack of data."
 That is, the demand for such information is great, but reliable facts are not enough.

 “It makes people vulnerable to fakes, because they quickly fill the gap,” says Wardle, chief executive of First Draft, a nonprofit that fights disinformation.

-“Unreliable sources of information and alternative news reduce the credibility of vaccines,” says the specialist.
+“Unreliable sources of information and alternative news reduce the credibility of vaccines,” the specialist emphasizes.

-Another point in Robinson's tweet is - among the most common arguments against the new vaccine.
+Another point in Robinson's tweet is one of the most common arguments against the new vaccine.

 The journalist claims that 75% of the volunteers who tested the vaccine had side effects.
 But vaccine manufacturers Pfizer and BioNTech found no significant health risks in their research.

 Many vaccines have side effects.
-But the overwhelming majority of them are not at all as scary as the “anti-vaxers” (people who oppose vaccination) claim.
+But the overwhelming majority of them are not at all as scary as the “anti-axers” (people who oppose vaccinations) claim.

 “Like many vaccines, the COVID-19 vaccine can cause short-term side effects such as pain at the injection site, fever, muscle aches, headaches and fatigue,” said Dr. Penny Ward, visiting professor of pharmacy at London College.